Authoring Conference Papers

 A call for paper proposals is issued about one year prior to each of our conferences.
 If you have an idea for a technical paper, search the conferences with open calls for papers.

-An abstract demonstrates that your paper will:
+A proposal demonstrates that your paper will:

 - Contribute technically sound knowledge in a particular area of petroleum technology.